Kluvens/Computer-Science/Networking/application-layer.md

 - makes the protocol simple
 - it's not the most efficient as it may take more space
 - non-text content needs to be encoded

+### User-Server Interaction: Cookies
+Cookies allow sites to keep track of users.

+Cookie technology has four components:
+1. a cookie header line in the HTTP response message
+2. a cookie header line in the HTTP request message
+3. a cookie file kept on the user's end system and managed by the user's browser
+4. a back-end database at the web site

 Web sites and client browser use cookies to maintain some state between transactions
 - subsequent HTTP requests from the same client to this site will contain a special cookie ID value, allowing site to identify and direct to database.